 - Economic and Social Development – Sustainable Development, Poverty, Inclusion, Demographics, Social Sector initiatives, etc.

 - General issues on Environmental Ecology, Biodiversity, and Climate Change – that do not require subject specialization

 Syllabus for CSAT Paper (Prelims Paper-II)

 - General mental ability

-- Mains exam is second stag of civil service examination.
+- The Mains examination constitutes the 2nd phase of the Civil Services Examination.
 Only after successfully qualifying in the prelims exam would the candidates be allowed to write the IAS Mains.